 Table 6 shows results of estimating the stochastic discount factor of the model, (40), via generalized method of moments.
 I report first stage estimates of $b_A$ and $b_Z$ using the identity weighting matrix.
 I also report the sum of squared pricing errors (SSQE) and the J test of over-identifying restrictions along with p-values in brackets.
 I report t-statistics in parentheses using Newey-West standard errors, allowing for 1 lag.
-I use two proxies for the consumption producity shock J: returns on the market portfolio (MKT) and the growth rate of per capita non-durables plus services consumption (C).
-I use two proxies for Z: minus the innovation in the relative price of new equipment ( $\Delta Z^J$ ) using Equation 38, and returns on the portfolio of investment minus consumption producers IMC.
+I use two proxies for the consumption productivity shock A: returns on the market portfolio (MKT) and the growth rate of per capita non-durables plus services consumption (C).
+I use two proxies for Z: minus the innovation in the relative price of new equipment ( $\Delta z^2$ ) using Equation 38, and returns on the portfolio of investment minus consumption producers IMC.
 I normalize both proxies for Z to have unit standard deviation.
-The top panel (A), shows estimates of the parameters using a cross-section of 10 portfolios sorted on their univariate beta with respect to the IMC portfolio $(J^{MC})$ .
-The bottom panel (B) shows estimates of the parameters using a cross-section of 10 portfolios sorted on their univariate beta with respect to the IMC portfolio $J^{MC}$ .
+The top panel (A), shows estimates of the parameters using a cross-section of 10 portfolios sorted on their univariate beta with respect to the IMC portfolio ( $\beta^{IMC}$ ).
 The bottom panel (B) shows estimates of the parameters using a cross-section of 10 portfolios sorted on their book-to-market ratio.
 Sample includes annual data from 1963:2008.